alphanumericaltycoon/bad-hosts/README.md

 # bad-hosts
 **Introduction**

-I have cleaned this list of bad websites/urls for use with my [Pi-hole](https://pi-hole.net/) (advertisement and Internet tracker blocking application).
+I have cleaned [this list](bad_hosts.txt) of bad websites/urls for use with my [Pi-hole](https://pi-hole.net/) (advertisement and Internet tracker blocking application).
 You are welcome to use it for this purpose too.

-Please note that this date will not be maintained (last updated on 10 Aug 2021) but an up to date list is available in another format (see credits below).
+Please note that this list is not be maintained (last updated on 10 Aug 2021) but an up to date list is available in another format (see credits below).

 **How to use (via GUI)**